 Exposure to maternal environmental tobacco smoke during pregnancy or the first year appears to predispose children to reactive airway disease.

 Pediatric asthma is a chronic, multifactorial, lower airway disease that affects 5-15% of children (2.7 million children in the United States alone).
-In the United States, approximately one half of all ED and clinic visits for asthma are children younger than 18 years.
-ED visits peak in the fall while school holidays disrupt the spread of infections resulting in a subsequent decrease in ED visits and hospitalizations.
+In the United States, approximately one half of all emergency department (ED) and clinic visits for asthma are children younger than 18 years.
+ED visits peak in the fall, whereas school holidays disrupt the spread of infections, resulting in a subsequent decrease in ED visits and hospitalizations.
 Status asthmaticus appears to be on the rise; several retrospective studies reflect an increase in hospital admissions, particularly in those younger than 4 years.
 Fewer hospital and ED visits occur in children using inhaled corticosteroid therapy.

 Asthma prevalence appears to be increasing worldwide.
 Air pollutants may play a role in the prevalence increase.
-Higher prevalence occurs in poverty stricken urban areas where children are less likely to have routine doctor visits and access to the availability of medications.
+Higher prevalence occurs in poverty stricken urban areas where children are less likely to have routine doctor visits and readily available access to medications.

 A correlation may exist between high levels of exposure to cockroach allergen and the frequency of asthma-related health problems in inner-city children.
 Homes in poverty areas were more likely to have high cockroach allergen levels.
 Asthma may develop in children from early exposure to cockroach allergen.[10]
 An association may exist between obesity and childhood asthma.
 Increased resistin, an adipokine produced by adipose tissue, may play a negative predictive role in asthma.[11]